eugef/phpRedExpert/README.md

 # What is phpRedExpert?

 **phpRedExpert** is lightweight and powerful web tool for [Redis](www.redis.io) key-value store management and administration.
-It allows to manage keys, monitor and configure Redis serverss in a simple and intuitive way.
+It allows to manage keys, monitor and configure Redis servers in a simple and intuitive way.

 **phpRedExpert** is especially handy if you don't like/want to access Redis through its CLI and supports a wide range of operations.